 “Before, there wasn’t a unified place to get anything.
 We couldn’t really track where the work was, especially when people who are not in engineering are involved,” explains Director of Engineering Evan Lerer.
 “At a certain point, we needed a different level of communication and sharing and a better way to manage big, cross-team projects….We needed a centralized workflow to enable that, and none of the tools we had could do it.”

 “Confluence is our linchpin for everything,” Evan says.
 “On their first day of work, new hires who are onboarding go to Confluence and start reading.
 ‘How do I set up my dev box?’
 ‘How do I get my work going?’
 Whatever they want to know, it’s all there.”

 Solving org-wide challenges like onboarding not only provides value to HR but ingrains the use of Atlassian products across every new hire that joins the entire company.
 These new hires are well-positioned to build trust and amplify the success they’ve seen through adopting Atlassian software to whatever team they join.

 The path to adoption is not easy, but focusing on the people and processes in addition to the technology is the fastest way to success.
-To get a step-by-step guide to adoption, check out our Adoption Guide.
+To get a step-by-step guide to adoption, check out our Adoption Toolkit.